Ethereum Review 2025: Investment Guide

 - Correlation Risk: Increasing correlation with traditional markets

-- Liquidity Risk: Staked ETH locked for extended periods
+- Liquidity Risk: Your staked ETH locked for extended periods

 Price Analysis & 2025 Outlook